Seminar: Early Roman Imperialism in the Making

 The course is open to a maximum of 10 selected (PhD-) students.
 The course is intended for (R)MA students (MA and Research MA) as well as PhD students.

 The target group of the course are students in Archaeology, Ancient History, Classics, Political Science, Cultural Anthropology or similar fields, enrolled in one of the Dutch universities.
 International students can be admitted to the course but may be asked a tuition fee, please contact KNIR before applying.

 Will be made available online.

-The study load is the equivalent of 6 ects (168 hours) and comprises twelve full days of study in Rome and Amsterdam and some extra time for reading course materials in advance of the course as well as for writing up and editing the paper of the individual assignment after the final meeting.
+The study load is the equivalent of 6 ECTS (168 hours) and comprises twelve full days of study in Rome and surroundings and some extra time for reading course materials in advance of the course as well as for writing up and editing the paper of the individual assignment after the final meeting.
 Each student should arrange with his/her home coordinator whether the course can be a part of the existing curriculum.
 After successful completion of the course the KNIR provides a certificate mentioning study load and evaluation.

 Form of education

 Discussions, on-site classes and presentations, library assignments, excursions